Alizeh7900/dictionary-app-/README.md

 Show Favorites: Click "Show Favorite Words" to view your saved words.​

-Contributing
-Contributions are welcome!
-To contribute:​
-Histb Git
-+4
-GitHub
-+4
-GitHub
-+4
-GitHub

-Fork the repository.​

-Create a new branch (git checkout -b feature-name).​

-Make your changes.​

-Commit your changes (git commit -am 'Add new feature').​

-Push to the branch (git push origin feature-name).​

-Create a new Pull Request.​

-License
-This project is licensed under the MIT License - see the LICENSE file for details.​

-Acknowledgments
-PyDictionary for providing word meanings, synonyms, and antonyms.​

-pyttsx3 for text-to-speech functionality.​

-Tkinter for GUI development.​

 Feel free to explore, use, and contribute to this project!​